-- Detailed written marking was not having an impact on pupil outcomes in any proportionate way to the time and effort it takes. - The most powerful feedback teachers could give to pupils is that which is given at the point of the work being done. - Feedback and assessment was more powerful when the children were involved in the process through peer- and self- assessment and feedback, rather than assessment being something that was done to them by teachers and then shared with them as feedback. - Brief written feedback may be provided where children have been unable to edit their work to a satisfactory standard and additional individual feedback is required to improve the quality of a piece of writing (e.g. the use of vocabulary).
-This feedback may also direct children to practising key skills such as spelling or handwriting where necessary. - The timing of feedback should move away from the distance marking completed in the evening, and into the school day itself.
+- Detailed written marking was not having an impact on pupil outcomes in any proportionate way to the time and effort it takes. - The most powerful feedback teachers could give to pupils is that which is given at the point of the work being done. - Feedback and assessment was more powerful when the children were involved in the process through peer- and self- assessment and feedback, rather than assessment being something that was done to them by teachers and then shared with them as feedback. - The timing of feedback should move away from the distance marking completed in the evening, and into the school day itself.